Air Compressor monitoring system

 As part of the process of increasing the input volume, some of the output gas is injected into the inlet.
 The valve closes once normal gas flow is restored from the original gas source.
 Operations returned to normal.
 By reversing the flow, the problem of surges is solved.

-However, the overall compressor throughput is decreased as well.
+However, the overall compressor throughput and downstream flowrate is decreased as well.
 The opposite of surge is choking.
 It is caused by a very high input flow rate at the input of a compressor operating at a low discharge pressure.
 As a result of choking, the compressor’s performance is drastically reduced.

 Pressure and flow cannot be delivered at optimal levels by the compressor.
 Inlet controls automatically restrict the system by closing a portion of the inlet valve.
 If gas is compressed or accelerated at the inlet, this limits the capacity and efficiency.
 In such a case, choke controls can divert excess gas into low-pressure buffer storage so that the gas does not reach the inlet.